How to Prep Your Store for Peak Shipping Season + What to Expect

 ShipBob’s international fulfilment network is powered by the same premium 3PL software, which provides real-time inventory and order tracking, as well as visibility into fulfilment and shipping performance.

-“Our order volume has seen ebbs and flows, and ShipBob has fulfiled over 10,000 shipments per month for us, with Black Friday/Cyber Monday and our summer season being our most in demand times of the year.
+“Our order volume has seen ebbs and flows, and ShipBob has fulfilled over 10,000 shipments per month for us, with Black Friday/Cyber Monday and our summer season being our most in demand times of the year.

 We also have to make changes to product bundles on the fly with complete control and visibility, which is important in monthly subscription boxes, holiday bundles, and many more scenarios.
 With our past 3PL, we had to rely on a game of telephone and someone else to do this for us.”